 A pervasive problem

-Mold is bad news and is an issue that cannot be ignored as the problem is only going to get worse and the end result is that mold will gradually destroy most of what it manages to grow on.
+Mold is bad news and is an issue that cannot be ignored as the problem is only going to get worse, especially if it is hidden.
+The end result is that mold will gradually destroy most of what it manages to grow on.

 You may well need to call upon a mold remediation and asbestos testing service in an effort to remedy the situation, but the first thing you need to do is understand not just why mold needs to be eliminated, but how to spot that you have a problem.

 The fundamental key to controlling mold is moisture control.
 Any water problem like a leak is going to encourage mold to grow, and it will ultimately cause damage to parts of your home, including furnishings.

 There are also health issues associated with mold growth and excessive moisture, so you definitely need to tackle this pervasive problem as quickly as possible.